 Claire is a director of the Bank of Canada, the nation's central bank, and she serves on the Audit & Finance and HR committees, and is Chair of the Corporate Governance Committee.
 Claire is also a director of Alamos Gold Inc., which is listed on the TMX and NYSE.
 From 2010-2012, Claire was a director of Neo Material Technologies Inc., a publicly-listed producer of rare earths and magnetic powders.
 Claire received her ICD.D designation from the Institute of Corporate Directors and she has completed the Making Corporate Boards More Effective program at Harvard Business School.
 Claire is currently enrolled in the Advanced Management Program at the University of Chicago's Booth School of Business.

-Claire is a government appointee to the University of Toronto's Governing Council, serving as Chair of the Business Board, past Chair of the Pension Committee and now Chair Elect of Governing Council.
+Claire has served on the University of Toronto's Governing Council since 2012 and was appointed Chair on July 1, 2017.
+She previously chaired the Business Board, and the Pension Committee.
 She is also a member of the Dean's Advisory Committee at Rotman.
 Claire has been extensively involved at UofT's Faculty of Engineering as a member of the Dean's Strategic Development Council and Campaign Cabinet Executive, past Chair of the Advisory Board Department of Chemical Engineering, past President of the Engineering Alumni Association and founder and Chair of its Biz Skule™ committee.

 In 2015, Claire received the Citizenship Award from the Professional Engineers of Ontario.
 In January 2016, Claire participated in the True Patriot Love expedition to climb Vinson Massif, the highest peak in Antarctica, with a combined soldier and civilian team and raised record funds.